Fincer/snic/README.md

 **In the router mode**, a DHCP server on your computer kicks in and allocates IPv4 addresses for any connected client devices (which use a DHCP client, of course).
 This is similar behavior to normal stock/home router.

+- You can perform occasional MITM attack scenarios without needing a fixed network setup for that

+- You can occasionally analyze all network traffic going through your network interface, and find out suspicious network traffic originating from a client device

+- You can quickly extend network area if needed

+- You can periodically use the same network interface for playing with Raspberry Pi/Arduino/... and switch quickly back to regular internet connection if needed

+- etc. ...

 ----------------------

 ## Requirements